barrettcolin/Urho3D/README.md

 * sudo losetup -d /dev/loop0
 * sudo nano /home/user/raspi-nfsroot/etc/fstab and comment out line that mounts '/' from SD card

+Or, probably better, write the image to SD card, do initial config on the Pi then put card in a PC and do the 'cp -rav' from the partition on the card

 PC NFS
 * set up NFS (instructions for Debian: https://wiki.debian.org/NFSServerSetup)
 * add Raspi root export (to /etc/exports): `/home/user/raspi-nfsroot 10.0.0.10(rw,sync,no_root_squash,no_subtree_check)`